dhrone/pyIOT/doc/source/guide.rst

 Things handle all of the communications between pyIOT and the AWS IOT-Core service.
 They also are the container for all of the components that make up the Thing.
 Unless you need your Thing to update some of its components based upon changes that have just occurred, you do not need to create your own subclass of Thing.
 However, if you do have that need, you can create a class that inherits from Thing and then overriding the onChange method.

 onChange is called whenever a component property is changing.
 Its one parameter, updatedProperties, is a dictionary containing all of the properties that have changed and their new values.  onChange can use this information to determine if it wants to update any additional properties.
-To do this it returns a list of tuples that contain property name and value pairs for each property that it needs to update.
+To do this it returns a dictionary that contains property name and value pairs for each property that it needs to update.

 Example